Bala06btech/wallstreet/README.md

 ## Work In Progress
-Parsing all stocks and percentage into different columns from "top10_holdings" can be function.
+1. Parsing all stocks and percentage into different columns from "top10_holdings" can be function.
+2. Analysing individual stocks